PARIOT: Anti-Repackaging for IoT Firmware Integrity: Experimental Evaluation

 \subsection{Prototype Limitations}

-The experimental campaign led to the identification of some limitations of \toolname{} that will be discussed below.
+The experimental campaign identified some limitations of \toolname{} that will be discussed below.
 In the current implementation, \moduleone{} injects the functions to decrypt and execute $ext\_fun$ as static methods in each file that contains at least a CLB.
-Such a choice allows reducing the complexity of injecting and referencing a third-party module inside the existing firmware at the cost of introducing potentially redundant code.
+Such a choice removes any dependency from third-party libraries that may not be natively supported by the firmware (e.g., AES) or included in the firmware bundle at the cost of introducing potentially redundant code.
+Moreover, this technique allows using decryption and hashing functions independently from the part of the code that contains the CLB, which may not have access to the corresponding decryption library (e.g., a CLB in the startup code). \toolname{} implements a xor-based cipher algorithm to encrypt the CLBs to guarantee that the encrypted payload would have the same size/offset, thus avoiding potential misalignment or overrides during the binary rewriting process.

 The experimental results also highlighted a direct correlation between the complexity of the $const$ value used as the encryption key and the hiding capability offered by the CLBs.
-For instance, we discovered that many constant values in the RIOT OS are 2 bytes values, thus limiting the resiliency of \toolname{} against brute force attacks to guess the encryption key and bypass the CLBs.
-To overcame this limitation, \toolname{} could be extended to detect different types of logic bombs, such as QCs containing a string comparison function like \texttt{strcmp()} and \texttt{strncmp()}.
-Also, the current version of \toolname{} supports only the xor-cipher algorithm to encrypt the CLBs.
-We planned to investigate other state-of-the-art algorithms for the encryption and hashing phase, such as AES and SHA.
+For instance, we discovered that many constant values in the RIOT OS are 2 bytes, thus limiting the resiliency of \toolname{} against brute force attacks to guess the encryption key and bypass the CLBs.
+To overcome this limitation, \toolname{} could be extended to detect different types of logic bombs, such as QCs containing a string comparison function like \texttt{strcmp()} and \texttt{strncmp()}.

-Finally, the \texttt{nm} tool - used to detect the $ext\_fun$ functions in the executable file - requires the firmware to be built with debugging symbols.
-As future work, we planned to investigate the usage of other tools to protect the firmware executable without symbols.
-It is worth pointing out that a firmware developer can use several tools, such as \textit{strip\footnote{\url{https://man7.org/linux/man-pages/man1/strip.1.html}}}, to remove symbols and additional data from object files even after the protection process.
+Also, it is worth noticing that even if \methodname{} supports generic firmware images, either packed in a single executable or a package (e.g., OpenWRT \cite{holt2014openwrt}), we focused our work on firmware bundles assembled as an executable file, such as the RIOT firmware.
+Thus, \toolname{} implements AT controls to verify a set of properties of the executable file, albeit they can be extended to check the integrity of other executables or non-code files (e.g., a configuration file).

+Finally, it is worth noting that each processor provides a different set of capabilities.
+For instance, in the native board, we can leverage the memory management APIs of the host processor (e.g., mprotect \cite{mprotect}) to alter the memory protection bits and modify the content of the executable section (\texttt{.text}).
+In the case of the ARM Cortex CPU and the iotlab-m3 board, these APIs are not available, thereby requiring a change in the implementation of the decryption logic (e.g., execute/modify some methods on the \texttt{.data} section).
+In other words, the \methodname{} methodology can be applied to generic IoT devices, but its implementation (i.e., \toolname{}) may require slight changes depending on the target board and hardware/software constraints.